 Finally, as with all cyber risks, it’s important to acknowledge that security technology can only go so far.
 Organizations can have state-of-the-art security systems/processes in place, but reducing the threats still comes down to the people who are using those tools.

 Why not book a free POC (Proof of Concept) for your business where we install the nddPrint/PaperCut Software on your devices for a month, test and report on findings?
 If you are satisfied with the reported findings, we can submit a proposal and deploy.
 To book a Free POC, contact a Green Office Consultant for more information on how we can help you protect your devices and data.

-Book a Free POC and one of our Consultant will give you a call.
+Click on the below tab to Book a Free POC and one of our Consultant will give you a call.